austinmalmberg/flask-dash/implementation/backlog.md

 - [x] Create proper headers
 - [x] Add styling
 - [ ] Roll events over to the next card on date change
+- [ ] Use Google color scheme for events
-- [x] **Bug**: Retrieving events after 8:00pm does not populate the current day
+- [x] **Bug**: Retrieving events from `/events` after 8:00pm does not populate the current day
     - This is related to timezones.
-Being in EST on DST, we are -4:00 behind UTC.
-Server calculates based off UTC date.
+The server calculates the date from UTC.
+Being in EST on DST, we are -4:00 behind UTC effectively one day behind UTC after 8:00PM
     - **Fix**: Send date information during `/events` fetch
 - [ ] **Bug**: Correct time on all-day events
+    - All day event start times are set to 8:00PM in get_event_start_dt (-4:00 EST timezone) so it can be compared when sorted
+    - **Fix**: TBD
 - [ ] Display weather
 - [ ] Implement SSE/polling
     - [ ] Begin watching selected calendars for event changes